 I am thankful Aaron has someplace to go during the day.
 (Some states have nothing and the people sit at home.)

 I am thankful these kind people don’t abuse and hurt Aaron.

 I am thankful they take him to the bathroom, wipe up his messes, help him eat his lunch, and do their best.

 But, they send home a paper plate bunny, toilet paper firecracker, macaroni Santa… And I am not thankful.

 I don’t have an answer.
 I have tried to send in more age-appropriate materials and resources.
 I have tried to show alternative activities.
 And they are not thankful.

 What do you think?
 Is my age-appropriate rant just silly?
 What do you think I should do the next time Aaron brings home a preschool craft?
-Do you think the types of activities makes a difference to the people with disabilities?
+Do you think the types of activities make a difference to people with disabilities?

 If this makes sense and you want to spread the word, please retweet or link to Facebook.
 We have a whole lot of people to reach before the Christmas and holiday crafts begin.

 Brown, L., Branston, M., Hamre Nietupski, S., Pumpian, I., Certo, N. & Gruenewald, L. (1979).
 A Strategy for Developing Chronological Age Appropriate and Functional Curricular Content For Severely Handicapped Adolescents and Young Adults.
 Journal of Special Education, 13(1), 81 – 90.